laravel/nova-docs/4.0/resources/fields.md

 }),
 ```

-You can also provide a list of possible labels by using the `labels` method:
+You may provide a list of labels using the `labels` method:

 ```php
 Badge::make('Status')->map([